fatihhsahin1/SQL_Case_Study2/README.md

 What's Inside 📦

-- `SCHEMA pizza_runner.sql`: All the SQL queries used to solve the questions.
+- `SCHEMA pizza_runner.sql`: SQL queries used to create the Schema.
 - `report.pdf`: A detailed report of the case study, including insights and conclusions.